 Srila Prabhupada, the Founder-Acharya of the Hare Krishna movement, was very fond of Ratha-yatra.
 As a child he began celebrating Ratha-yatra when he was five years old, using a small home-made cart and pulling it around the neighbourhood with his friends.
 Later in life, from 1967 until his passing in 1977, Srila Prabhupada joined thousands of disciples in cities around the world as they celebrated elaborate Ratha-yatra festivals in the streets of London, Paris, Sydney, Tokyo, San Francisco, Los Angeles, and on New York's prestigious Fifth Avenue.

-Today, Hare Krishna devotees hold Ratha-yatra parades in over 100 cities, including Dublin, Belfast, Birmingham, London, Budapest, New York, Montreal, Paris, Moscow, Singapore, Toronto, Antwerp, Kuala Lumpur, Durban, Sydney, Mumbai, New Delhi and Los Angeles.
-Usually the festival experience culminates in a Vedic Village with festival tents, entertainment stages, vegetarian food stalls, and a variety of cultural displays and exhibits.
+Today, Hare Krishna devotees hold Ratha-yatra parades in over one hundred cities, including Dublin, Belfast, Birmingham, London, Budapest, New York, Montreal, Paris, Moscow, Singapore, Toronto, Antwerp, Kuala Lumpur, Durban, Sydney, Mumbai, New Delhi, and Los Angeles.
+Usually, the festival experience culminates in a Vedic Village with festival tents, entertainment stages, vegetarian food stalls, and a variety of cultural displays and exhibits.

 Ratha-yatra signifies the Lord's love for His devotees.
 He personally comes to visit His devotees and the public who welcome Him in the streets.

-The VEDIC VILLAGE (Catani Gardens, St.Kilda) is where your whole family can indulge in all sorts of cultural and fun activities.
-This includes mantra music by local and overseas artists, drama and dance for all ages, face painting, body art, an Indian shop, bookshop, farm tent, one-on-one Bhagavad-gita card readings, a meditation tent, and our famous Hare Krishna food.
+The Vegetarian / Vegan Hare Krishna Food Festival (Catani Gardens, St.Kilda) is where your whole family can indulge in all sorts of delicious food, and cultural and fun activities.
+This includes mantra music by local and overseas artists, drama and dance for all ages, face painting, body art, one-on-one Bhagavad-gita card readings.

-Satisfy your hunger at affordable prices with delicious meals from our Hare Krishna Food tent.
+Satisfy your hunger at affordable prices with delicious meals from our Hare Krishna Food tents.

-Normally one of our generous donors sponsors the distribution of 3 tonnes of free watermelon slices after the parade
+Normally one of our generous donors sponsors the free distribution of three tonnes of free watermelon slices after the parade

 Take home a taste of India: